plukacs/lab-governance/Product Dev/Emarsys.md

 - Reviewed

 ### Policy: JIRA usage
-On the Monday-meeting we copy the tasks from the backlog.
 We set the assignee and the assigner, we discuss and clarify all the AC.
 We add external dependencies as tasks for the Emarsys staff.
 If you find a bug add it to JIRA backlog.